Tomosynthesis / 3D Mammography

-What is breast Tomosynthesis?
+What is breast Tomosynthesis or a 3D Mammography?

 Breast tomosynthesis uses high-powered computing to convert digital breast images into a stack of very thin layers or “slices,” building what is essentially a “3-dimensional mammogram.”

 During the tomosynthesis part of the exam, the X-ray arm sweeps in a slight arc over the breast, taking multiple breast images in just seconds.
 A computer then produces a 3D image of your breast tissue in one millimeter layers.

 Now the radiologist can see breast tissue detail in a way never before possible.
 Instead of viewing all the complexities of your breast tissue in a flat image, the doctor can examine the tissue one millimeter at a time.
 Fine details are more clearly visible, no longer hidden by the tissue above and below.

 In the screening 2D mammogram (left image), there is a possible lesion in the central breast, but its margins are difficult to assess.
 Using tomosynthesis this can be clearly seen to be a spiculated mass, and almost certainly a malignancy.